stenevang/GettingAndCleaningDataCourseProject/CodeBook.md

 **This is how the features are descibed in the file features_info.txt:**

 *"The features selected for this database come from the accelerometer and gyroscope 3-axial raw signals tAcc-XYZ and tGyro-XYZ.
 These time domain signals (prefix 't' to denote time) were captured at a constant rate of 50 Hz.
 Then they were filtered using a median filter and a 3rd order low pass Butterworth filter with a corner frequency of 20 Hz to remove noise.
-Similarly, the acceleration signal was then separated into body and gravity acceleration signals (tBodyAcc-XYZ and tGravityAcc-XYZ) using another low pass Butterworth filter with a corner frequency of 0.3 Hz.
+Similarly, the acceleration signal was then separated into body and gravity acceleration signals (tBodyAcc-XYZ and tGravityAcc-XYZ) using another low pass Butterworth filter with a corner frequency of 0.3 Hz.*

-Subsequently, the body linear acceleration and angular velocity were derived in time to obtain Jerk signals (tBodyAccJerk-XYZ and tBodyGyroJerk-XYZ).
-Also the magnitude of these three-dimensional signals were calculated using the Euclidean norm (tBodyAccMag, tGravityAccMag, tBodyAccJerkMag, tBodyGyroMag, tBodyGyroJerkMag).
+*Subsequently, the body linear acceleration and angular velocity were derived in time to obtain Jerk signals (tBodyAccJerk-XYZ and tBodyGyroJerk-XYZ).
+Also the magnitude of these three-dimensional signals were calculated using the Euclidean norm (tBodyAccMag, tGravityAccMag, tBodyAccJerkMag, tBodyGyroMag, tBodyGyroJerkMag).*

-Finally a Fast Fourier Transform (FFT) was applied to some of these signals producing fBodyAcc-XYZ, fBodyAccJerk-XYZ, fBodyGyro-XYZ, fBodyAccJerkMag, fBodyGyroMag, fBodyGyroJerkMag.
-(Note the 'f' to indicate frequency domain signals).
+*Finally a Fast Fourier Transform (FFT) was applied to some of these signals producing fBodyAcc-XYZ, fBodyAccJerk-XYZ, fBodyGyro-XYZ, fBodyAccJerkMag, fBodyGyroMag, fBodyGyroJerkMag.
+(Note the 'f' to indicate frequency domain signals).*

-These signals were used to estimate variables of the feature vector for each pattern:
+*These signals were used to estimate variables of the feature vector for each pattern:
 '-XYZ' is used to denote 3-axial signals in the X, Y and Z directions."*

-tBodyAcc-mean()-X
+.tBodyAcc-mean()-X
-tBodyAcc-mean()-Y
+.tBodyAcc-mean()-Y
-tBodyAcc-mean()-Z
+.tBodyAcc-mean()-Z
-tBodyAcc-std()-X
+.tBodyAcc-std()-X
-tBodyAcc-std()-Y
+.tBodyAcc-std()-Y
-tBodyAcc-std()-Z
+.tBodyAcc-std()-Z
-tGravityAcc-mean()-X
+.tGravityAcc-mean()-X
-tGravityAcc-mean()-Y
+.tGravityAcc-mean()-Y
 tGravityAcc-mean()-Z
 tGravityAcc-std()-X
 tGravityAcc-std()-Y